-Executive functioning skills of children pre-school aged through young adulthood are defined and described in this course.
+Executive functioning skills of children preschool-aged through young adulthood are defined and their development and importance during the school years is described in this course.
 Strategies to target executive functioning skills from an interdisciplinary perspective are also discussed.

 - After this course, participants will be able to define executive functioning.